mesosphere-backup/deimos/README.rst

 Installation
 ------------

-For a complete installation walkthrough, see `this Gist`_.
+For a complete installation walkthrough, see `this article`_.

 Deimos can be installed `from the Cheeseshop`_.